Washington, DC Legal Malpractice Lawyer

 Actual Damages

 You and your legal malpractice attorney must demonstrate the losses you suffered due to your first lawyer’s negligence.
-This is often difficult, especially in cases involving personal injury.
+This can be particularly challenging, especially in cases involving personal injury.
 To show that you suffered damages, you must argue that you would have won your case if your lawyer had provided competent representation.
 This creates a “case within a case,” meaning that your new lawyer may first have to re-litigate your original claim before proceeding with your legal malpractice case.

 Do You Need a Legal Malpractice Attorney in Washington DC?

 If your lawyer neglected your case, causing a negative outcome, then you may have a legal negligence claim.
-However, as an attorney malpractice lawsuit is notoriously difficult, you should always consult with a law firm with experience in legal malpractice claims.
+However, as attorney malpractice lawsuits are notoriously difficult, you should always consult with a law firm that has experience in legal malpractice claims.

 The legal malpractice attorneys at Regan Zambri Long PLLC believe in advocating for injury victims, even if that means suing attorneys.
 As a personal injury law firm in Washington, DC, we also represent clients in Maryland and Virginia.
 Call (202) 960-4596 or contact us online today to schedule a free initial consultation.